wynspeare/java-tictactoe/README.md

 ```

 #### 4. Close the application
-From the root directory of the project enter the following command.
+From the root directory of the project enter the following command:
 ```
 lsof -i:5000
 ```
 Take note of the `PID` number.
 This is the `process id` for the application.
-Next enter the following command using the `PID`.
+Next enter the following command using the `PID`:
 ```
 kill <PID>
 ```